Posted in Newsletters - 2014 on December 4, 2014

 On December 4, 2014, the Florida Supreme Court issued its opinion in Morales v.
 Zenith Ins.
 Co., Case No. SC13-696, a case certified to the Court by the federal Eleventh Circuit Court of Appeals.
 In Morales, Santana Morales, Jr. was crushed to death by a palm tree while working for his employer Lawns Nursery.
 His widow settled his workers' compensation claim with Lawns and its workers' compensation/employers’ liability insurance carrier, Zenith.
 The settlement contained a release expressly electing workers' compensation as Morales' sole remedy under the Zenith policy.
 Read More

-Posted in Newsletters - 2014 on November 25, 2014
+Posted in Newsletters - 2014 on August 28, 2014

-E-Alert_09-12-14.pdf Read More
+E-Alert 08-28-14.pdf Read More